-Best app blockers for iPhone in 2026: an honest comparison
+Best app blockers for iPhone 2026: 6 apps tested and honestly compared

 You’ve searched “best app blocker iPhone 2026” because something isn’t working.
 Maybe Apple’s built-in Screen Time feels too easy to bypass.
 Maybe you tried a blocker, hated how punishing it felt, and uninstalled it within a week.